kchiappone/obsidian-weekly-meal-planner/README.md

 ## Usage

-1. **Add Recipes**: Place your recipe markdown files in the configured recipe folder.
+1. **Add Recipes**: Place your recipe markdown files in the configured recipe folder, or use the "Create new recipe note" command to quickly create a structured recipe template.
 Each recipe should have frontmatter for tags, prep/cook time, difficulty, etc.
 2. **Generate Meal Plan**: Click the chef hat icon or use the command palette to generate a new meal plan.
 3. **Change or Swap Meals**: Use the "Change Meal" or "Swap Meals" commands to update your plan with dropdown-driven modals.
 4. **View Shopping List**: The generated meal plan note includes a shopping list, organized by week, day, and recipe.